paesanilab/MB-Fit/configuration_generator/README.md

 name =                  h2o         | the name used in the output files
 # OPTIONAL: default value = the unoptimized_geometry filename up until the first underscore, not including .xyz

-log_path =              outputs/    | the path to output all produced files
+log_path =              outputs     | the directory to output all produced files
-# OPTIONAL: default value = outputs/
+# OPTIONAL: default value = outputs

 optimize =              true        | whether or not to optimize the geometry.
 # OPTIONAL: default value = true